-- the cosmological effects of a neutrino mass may be unambiguously detected, shedding light on fundamental neutrino properties; - detection of primordial non-Gaussianities would indicate that non-linear processes influence the perturbation generation mechanism; - detection of variation in the dark-energy density (i.e., $w \neq -1$) would provide much-needed experimental input into its nature.
+• the cosmological effects of a neutrino mass may be unambiguously detected, shedding light on fundamental neutrino properties;

+- detection of primordial non-Gaussianities would indicate that non-linear processes influence the perturbation generation mechanism; - detection of variation in the dark energy density (i.e., $w \neq -1$ ) would provide much-needed experimental input into its nature.

-These provide more than enough motivation for continued efforts to test the cosmological model and improve its accuracy.
+These supply more than enough motivation for continued efforts to test the cosmological model and improve its accuracy.
 Over the coming years, there are a wide range of new observations that will bring further precision to cosmological studies.
-Indeed, there are far too many for us to be able to mention them all here, and so we will just highlight a few areas.
+Indeed, there are far too many to mention them all here, and so we highlight just a few areas.

 The CMB observations will improve in several directions.
 A current frontier is the study of polarization, for which power spectrum measurements have now been made by several experiments.
 Detection of primordial B-mode anisotropies is the next major goal and a variety of projects are targeting this, though theory gives little guidance as to the likely signal level.
-Future CMB projects that are approved include LiteBIRD and the Simons Observatory.
+Future CMB projects that are approved include the Simons Observatory and LiteBIRD.

-An impressive array of cosmology surveys are already operational, under construction, or proposed, including the ground-based Hyper Suprime Camera (HSC) and Large Synoptic Survey Telescope (LSST) imaging surveys, spectroscopic surveys such as the Dark Energy Spectroscopic Instrument (DESI), and space missions Euclid and the Wide-Field Infrared Survey (WFIRST).
+An impressive array of cosmology surveys are already operational, under construction, or proposed, including the ground-based Hyper Suprime Camera (HSC) and Rubin-LSST imaging surveys, spectroscopic surveys such as DESI, and space missions Euclid (succesfully launched in July 2023) and the Roman Space Telescope.

 An exciting area for the future is radio surveys of the redshifted 21-cm line of hydrogen.
 Because of the intrinsic narrowness of this line, by tuning the bandpass the emission from narrow redshift slices of the Universe will be measured to extremely high redshift, probing the details of the reionization process at redshifts up to perhaps 20, as well as measuring large-scale features such as the BAOs.
 LOFAR and CHIME are the first instruments able to do this and have begun operations.
-In the longer term, the Square Kilometre Array (SKA) will take these studies to a precision level.
+In the longer term, the Square Kilometre Array (SKA) will take these studies to sophisticated levels.

 The development of the first precision cosmological model is a major achievement.
 However, it is important not to lose sight of the motivation for developing such a model, which is to understand the underlying physical processes at work governing the Universe's evolution.
 From that perspective, progress has been much less dramatic.
 For instance, there are many proposals for the nature of the dark matter, but no consensus as to which is correct.
 The nature of the dark energy remains a mystery.
 Even the baryon density, now measured to an accuracy of a percent, lacks an underlying theory able to predict it within orders of magnitude.
-Precision cosmology may have arrived, but at present many key questions remain to motivate and challenge the cosmology community.
+Precision cosmology may have arrived, but at present many key questions remain, to motivate and challenge the cosmology community.